aduermael/docker/docker-init/README.md

 ### Docker for Windows

-No precise instructions yes.
-Just use [this binary](https://github.com/aduermael/dockerscript-prototype/raw/master/binaries/windows/docker.zip).
+No precise instructions yet.
+Just use [this binary](https://github.com/docker/cli-init-cmd/raw/master/binaries/windows/docker.zip).

 ### Linux

 🤓 - Do you really need instructions if you're on Linux?

-You do need the binaries though: [linux](https://github.com/aduermael/dockerscript-prototype/raw/master/binaries/linux/docker.zip) or [linux-arm](https://github.com/aduermael/dockerscript-prototype/raw/master/binaries/linux-arm/docker.zip) (only bundles the CLI, not the daemon)
+You do need the binaries though: [linux](https://github.com/docker/cli-init-cmd/raw/master/binaries/linux/docker.zip) or [linux-arm](https://github.com/docker/cli-init-cmd/raw/master/binaries/linux-arm/docker.zip) (only bundles the CLI, not the daemon)

 ## How to use it?